 Red Hat Introduces Free RHEL For Open-Source Infrastructure

-RHEL for Open Source Infrastructure is a new, no-cost program tailored for the needs and requirements of projects, foundations and more.
+RHEL for Open Source Infrastructure is a new, no-cost program tailored to the needs and requirements of projects, foundations, and others.

-As you know Red Hat recently announced that CentOS Linux 8 as a rebuild of RHEL 8 will end in 2021.
-CentOS Stream continues after that date, serving as the upstream branch of Red Hat Enterprise Linux.
+As you know, Red Hat recently announced that CentOS Linux 8, a rebuild of RHEL 8, will end in 2021.
+CentOS Stream will continue after that date, serving as the upstream branch of Red Hat Enterprise Linux.
 The news met with a strong reaction from the open-source community and CentOS users.

 • Developers